Federal Emergency Management Agency (FEMA) defines disaster as follows:

-When you think about FEMA’ s definition above clearly defines what the Treat Preparedness department does on a daily/yearly basis.
-The Preparedness Coordinator is constantly striving to adapt and learn new ways to make sure Cabell Huntington Health Department is trained to handle and demonstrate Threat Preparedness tasks and activities.
+When you think about FEMA’ s definition above clearly defines what the Threat Preparedness department does on a daily/yearly basis.
+The Preparedness Coordinator is constantly striving to adapt and learn new ways to make sure Cabell-Huntington Health Department is trained to handle and demonstrate Threat Preparedness tasks and activities.
 We do so by the following:

 We work along side our local emergency responders and coordinate exercises on a routine basis to test our capability to respond.

 - Fatality Management

 Find out more about the Local Emergency Planning Committee and link webpage.

 We work with local hospitals to detect and prevent emerging outbreaks of disease.